 Personal loan calculator for monthly repayments

 CompareLoans has an easy-to-use calculator that lets you calculate what each monthly repayment will be for your chosen amount.
-Take a look at our featured registered credit providers in the comparison tables above.
+Take a look at our featured registered personal loan providers in the comparison tables above.
 You’ll be able to see the monthly instalment for each lender for the same amount.
 Try it and stay informed on what you can and can’t afford.

 Which loan should you choose?

 - Your credit score – If you have a bad credit score, a short term or payday loan might be easier to obtain.
-Payday lenders may not carry out a credit check when you apply.
-However, a good credit score gives you access to lower interest rates.

 - How much do you want to borrow? – If you are borrowing less than R8,000, most lenders usually offer this amount of credit in the form of short term and payday loans.